|

 intelligence.
 The main point of this approach is not to decipher signals

-but to investigate just the process of information transmission by measuring
+but to investigate the very process of information transmission by measuring

 lengths and complexities.
 This allows to estimate intellectual potentials by